goals are like lovers:

 well-meaning shrieks in both ears

-WHY WON’T I LIKE THIS, THAT, NOUN, VERB
+WHY DON’T I LIKE THIS, THAT, NOUN, VERB

 at times I think I must feel more like you than you ever did.